craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 As with all Alaturmen, the brothels here are under the protection of the [[Guild of Merchants#Yáramólë]].

 ### Land
-In a very similar manner to their neighbors in the North, citizens of Combine pay their local lord, who fights others for their lands and goods.
-When citizens purchase land from a lord, they become lords of that land, which lends itself quite well to rents and leases for those that would rather not play the game.
-When a contract of that nature is signed, it is with the Current and All Future Barons.
-This is respected, assuming that Future Baron doesn't want their citizens to buy them out, leave, or revolt.
+Ownership of a domain in the Combine is reserved for those who can back their claim by power.
+One resides on the domain of one's Baron, who takes one day of the month from each individual, and one day of the week from each business.
+This is nearly universal between individual Barons, a measure of uniformity to this anarchic place.

-Most land is very wet and fertile in Combine.
+Most land is very wet and fertile in Combine, and can support much plant growth if properly cultivated.

 ### Overhead
 The citizens of Combine pay extreme taxes to their Current Baron.
 Many tax collectors attempt to take one of three under order of the Baron, but established Barons collect thinner fees, one of five or six.